-- Chairman of Nominating Committee
+- Chairman of Nomination Committee

 - Chairman of Risk Management Committee

 - Member of Audit Committee

 - Member of Remuneration Committee

 Mr. Yeoh Chong Keng is a lawyer by profession.
 He was admitted in 1980 as an Utter Barrister, Lincoln's Inn, Bar of England and Wales.
-He was admitted as an Advocate & Solicitor of the High Court of Malaya in 1981.
+In 1981, he was admitted as an Advocate & Solicitor of the High Court of Malaya.
 Prior to studying law, he served with distinction as a senior officer in the Royal Malaysia Police Force.

-Since 1992, he has been the Managing Partner of a legal firm in Kuala Lumpur.
+Since 1992, he has been the founding Managing Partner of a legal firm in Kuala Lumpur.
 He has also represented corporations and financial institutions in the High Court, Court of Appeal and Federal Court.
-Apart from that, he has also acted as counsel for the Government of Hong Kong in several cases.
+Apart from that, he had also acted as counsel for the Government of Hong Kong in several cases.
+He is well acquainted with corporate and banking laws as well as government policies.